JonnyBanana/DUCKY_REAPER/README.md

 </BR>

-I created two scripts for windows (v1 and v2), both are compatible with all systems</BR>
+I created two scripts for windows (v1 and v2), both are compatible </BR>
-from Windows Xp up (XP, VISTA, 7, 8, 10)
+with all systems from Windows Xp up (XP, VISTA, 7, 8, 10)

 </BR>